Icinga/icingaweb2/doc/widgets.md

         public function render(Zend_View_Abstract $view);
     }

-When implementing own Widgets you just have to make sure that your provide this render method.
+When implementing own Widgets you just have to make sure that you provide this render method.

 ## Using widgets